bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - chown root:root $GLOBAL/etc/sudoers
 - chmod 440 $GLOBAL/etc/sudoers

+Ensure you have a global fstab

+- {class="rcmd"}
+- touch $GLOBAL/etc/fstab

 The `/bedrock/global-files` directory is no longer needed.
 Remove it to avoid later confusion: